-If using the default Wireless Router settings, and the default Windows TCP/IP settings, no changes need to be made.
+If using the default Wireless Broadband router settings, and the default Windows TCP/IP settings, no changes need to be made.

-- By default, the Wireless Router will act as a DHCP Server, automatically providing a suitable IP Address (and related information) to each PC when the PC boots. - For all non-Server versions of Windows, the default TCP/IP setting is to act as a DHCP client.
+- By default, the Wireless Broadband router will act as a DHCP Server, automatically providing a suitable IP Address (and related information) to each PC when the PC boots. - For all non-Server versions of Windows, the default TCP/IP setting is to act as a DHCP client.